-Asset category Depreciation basis

-Land Land is not depreciated.
+Asset category Depreciation basis Land Land is not depreciated.
+Land is not depreciated.
 Buildings Buildings are depreciated, on a straight-line basis, over the useful economic life (UEL) of each asset (as assessed by the Council's Valuer).
 Each part of the Council's buildings with a cost that is significant in relation to the total cost of the item is depreciated separately over its UEL.

-This means that the following com ponents are depreciated separately:

-Structure 80 years

-■ Roof 25 to 80 years

-Plant and machinery 30 to 40 years

-External works 30 years

-Community assets Community assets are depreciated over 60 years, on a straight-line basis.

-Vehicles, plant and equipment Vehicles, plant and equipment are depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.
+This means that the following com ponents are depreciated separately: Structure 80 years ■ Roof 25 to 80 years Plant and machinery 30 to 40 years External works 30 years Community assets Community assets are depreciated over 60 years, on a straight-line basis.
+Vehicles, plant and equipment Vehicles, plant and equipment are over an expected lifetime ranging by depreciated on a straight-line basis, petween 2 and 30 years.

 Asset category Depreciation basis

 Infrastructure Infrastructure is depreciated on a straight-line basis over the following periods:

 Carriageways 30 years

-■ Footways and cycletracks 20 years
+Footways and cycletracks 20 years

 Structures (e.g. bridges) 100 years

 Off-highways drainage 100 years

 Street lighting 40 years

-■ Traffic management 25 years
+Traffic management 25 years

 Road signage 20 years

 Other infrastructure 20 years

 Additions prior to 2008/09 30 to 35 years

-Assets under construction Assets are re-categorised upon completion, from which point depreciation will be charged in accordance with the policies sabove.
+Assets under construction Assets are re-categorised upon completion, from which point depreciation will be charged in accordance with the policies set out above.